tcbutler320/PHP-Timeclock-1.04-XSS-SQLI/readme.md

 ![](img/reflective-xss.png)

-## Reflective Cross-Site Scripting via multiple post parameters in /reports/total_hours.php, reports/timerpt.php, and reports/audit.php
+## Multiple Cross-Site Scripting via post parameters in /reports/total_hours.php, reports/timerpt.php, and reports/audit.php

 The resources located at /reports/total_hours.php, reports/timerpt.php, and reports/audit.php are vulnerable to cross site scripting in the from_date,to_date post parameters.